 In the worst of cases, payday loans can push borrowers into a cycle of debt that is difficult to escape.
-In our previous example, there is no way John can afford to pay $375 but he can afford the $55 fee required to renew the loan.
-If John is a typical payday loan borrower, he will do this again and again until he has paid $520 in fees for that initial $375 loan.
+In our previous example, there is no way John can afford to pay $375, but he can afford the $55 fee required to renew the loan.
+If John is a typical payday loan borrower, he will do this repeatedly until he has paid $520 in fees for that initial $375 loan.

 Over 80% of payday loans are rolled over or followed by another loan within 14 days.
 In other words, eight out of 10 payday loan borrowers cannot afford to repay their loans in full and are forced to pay additional fees to renew them.

-According to a study by The Pew Charitable Trusts, 12 million Americans use payday loans every year, spending an average of $520 in fees to repeatedly borrow $375.
+According to a study by The Pew Charitable Trusts, 12 million Americans use payday loans every year, spending an average of $520 in fees to borrow $375 repeatedly.

 Further, the average borrower is in debt for 7 months, which amounts to 14 cycles of payday loans and fees.
 The one simple loan turns into an ordeal that goes on for more than half of the year.

 Who is taking out payday loans, and why?